Richard Shelby: Donald Trump

 During the first impeachment trial of Donald Trump, Shelby opposed the introduction of new witnesses and voted to acquit.

 During the second impeachment trial of Donald Trump, Shelby voted to acquit based on his belief that impeachment does not apply to former officials.

 On May 28, 2021, Shelby abstained from voting on the creation of an independent commission to investigate the 2021 United States Capitol attack.

+Veterans

+In 2022, Shelby was among the 11 Senators who voted against the Honoring our PACT Act of 2022 (a bill that provided funding for research and benefits for up to 3.5 million veterans exposed to toxic substances during their service).